Jim Lawless

 Why organisations work with Jim Lawless

-- He has put his framework under the most public stress test available: 101 metres on one breath, and a televised race ride from a standing start, both inside the timelines he sets for his clients.
+- He has put his own method under the most public stress test available: 101 metres on one breath, and a televised race ride from a standing start, both inside the timelines he sets for his clients.

-- He advises CEOs and executive teams at Microsoft, Diageo, Novartis, HSBC, Amazon and Accenture, alongside Olympic and Paralympic squads, which means the same operating model travels from corporate boards to elite sport.
+- He advises CEOs and executive teams at Diageo, Microsoft, Novartis, Bayer and BAE Systems, and coaches the Swiss Olympic and Ski teams, so the same operating model runs from the boardroom to elite sport.

-- He spent a decade as a City of London commercial solicitor before this work, so the conversation with a board on accountability and disciplined decision-making is delivered in their language, not in performance metaphor.
+- He spent a decade as a City of London commercial solicitor before this work, so a board conversation about accountability and disciplined decision-making is held in their language, not in performance metaphor.

 Biography highlights

-- Author of Taming Tigers: Do Things You Never Thought You Could, Random House (Virgin Books), international bestseller.
+- Author of Taming Tigers: Do Things You Never Thought You Could, Random House (Virgin Books), international bestseller; forthcoming title The DARE Loop.

-- First Briton to freedive below 100 metres, setting a national No Limits record of 101m in Sharm El Sheikh.
+- First Briton to freedive past 100 metres, a national No Limits record of 101m, and a televised jockey within twelve months of first sitting on a horse.

-- Former City of London commercial solicitor and international legal counsel to a global technology company.
+- Former City of London commercial solicitor and international legal counsel; elected a Fellow of the Royal Society of Arts in 2008.

 Biography

-Most strategy work fails on the human side of the line.
-The board signs off a plan, the operating model is redrawn, and somewhere between the steering committee and the front line the behaviour stops changing.
-Jim Lawless built a career on the interval between those two points.
+Most strategy fails on the human side of the line.
+The board signs off the plan, the operating model is redrawn, and somewhere between the steering committee and the front line the behaviour stops changing.

-He then stress-tested the framework on himself.
-Inside twelve months of first sitting on a horse, he qualified and rode as a televised jockey.
-Inside eight months of starting to freedive, he became the first Briton to pass the 100 metre barrier, reaching 101m on a single breath in the No Limits discipline.
-Both attempts were undertaken while running the firm, on the explicit logic that a method sold to senior leaders should be survivable by the person selling it.
+He has tested the same method on himself, in public.
+Inside a year of first sitting on a horse he qualified and rode as a televised jockey.
+Inside eight months of learning to freedive he became the first Briton past 100 metres, reaching 101m on a single breath.

 Key speaking topics